wallow - to move about heavily or clumsily

 turn the scale - to cause one scale of a balance to descend

-gross - to become gross or great, to increase + gross weight + grace.
+gross - to become gross or great, to increase + grace

 BANBA - One of the 3 queens of the Tuatha Dé Danann (according to Keating); the others were Eire and Fodhla.
 Sovereignty rotated annually among the 3 kings, and each year the country took the name of the ruling queens.
 Since Eire was queen when the Milesians arrived, they knew Ireland by her name alone.